Subham0822/VoyaGenie/README.md

 2. Specify departure location, dates, and number of travelers
 3. Set your budget (optional)
 4. Click "Generate Itinerary" to create your personalized travel plan
-5. Explore flights, hotels, daily activities, food recommendations, and more
+5. Explore AI-generated flights, hotels, daily activities, food recommendations, and more
-6. Export your itinerary as PDF or save it for later
+6. Export your itinerary as PDF

 ---